sagemath/trac_to_gh/Issue 7897.md

 Keywords: Macaulay2, interface

+See also #5467 and #7915 (!).

 These patches change the prompt detection/stripping and update doctests to cause no errors with Macaulay2 1.3.1.

 Improvements/fixes achieved:
 - examples in Macaulay2 documentation (which include input prompts) do not break the interaction with Sage;
 - empty/whitespace/comment lines can be executed;
 - multiline commands can be executed;
-- stripping output prompts will not cut error messages if they occur (e.g. the first call "help Thing" currently shows some errors in Macaulay2).
+- stripping output prompts will not cut error messages if they occur (e.g. the first call "help Thing" currently shows some errors in Macaulay2);
+- "macaulay2.restart()" does not print a useless variable name.

 This is done by:
 - changing input and input continuation prompts;
 - starting with a big line number to make all output labels of the same width;
 - making sure that only output labels and spaces are stripped from the output.

-Side effects / Remaining issues:
-- "restart" command of Macaulay2 is handled separately when it is called like "macaulay2.restart()" since we need to repeat prompt adjustments;
-- this command cannot be used in the string code passed to Macaulay2, since it will cause a lock.
-Since this should not cause loss of data (if the user intentionally tried to restart Macaulay2), I think this is OK.
-Correct checking of all the code for "restart" in it would involve also checking if it is inside string constants.

 These patches make tickets #7882 and #7888 unnecessary.